Aklakan/libnss-json/README.md

 ## Files

-This project a copy of DaveGamble's [cJSON as of this commit](https://github.com/DaveGamble/cJSON/tree/05f75e360bf047de359cfce0581a93ea857a0a72).
+This project includes a copy of DaveGamble's [cJSON as of this commit](https://github.com/DaveGamble/cJSON/tree/05f75e360bf047de359cfce0581a93ea857a0a72).

 * `nss-json.h`: Header file only defining the `int _nss_json_handle_request(const *cJSON *const requestJson, cJSON** result)` function for which an implementation must be provided
 * `nss-json.c': Core implementation that delegates all call to the handle json request function mentioned above.